GregoryWells2007/Gryphn/README.md

 - GN_DEBUGGER_LAYER_FUNCTIONS, this is more for my own sake but when I am writing new backends or layers I may tend to forget to implement a specific function so this layer will just check to make sure that every function is loaded properly.
 # Plans
 #### Improved Validation <br />
-- More layers
+- More/Improved validation layers
-  - The Gryphn Validation layer which will check to make sure object passed in have proper gryphn handles and such
+  - GN_DEBUGGER_LAYER_HANDLES, will check to make sure that handles are valid and you dont do something like attempt to pass something like a gnBuffer handle into a gnDevice handle
-- Improved performance
-  - Validation layers are slow right now and theres not much I can do on the vulkan side to speed them up but I want to work on the gryphn side to make sure they are as performant as possible<br />
 - Improved return codes
   - Gryphn return codes are not super specific to the error that has ocurred more of the time returning a GN_FAIlED_TO_CREATE_XXXX value, instead they should look at the APIs error code and return something simmilar.
-#### Device Features <br />
-- Physical Devices dont report features that they support at all so the developer can't chose them based on features<br />
 #### Performace
 - Pass info structs in by reference instead of by copy
 - Remove validation code from certain platform functions, add in validated functions for those cases
 #### Extensions/Supports
-- APIs like OpenGL dont support the full capabilities of vulkan so things like syncronization
+- APIs like OpenGL dont support the full capabilities of vulkan so things like synchronization I currently am planning to move synchronization primatives to be an extension.
+Planned extensions: <br />
+  - GN_EXT_SYNCHRONIZATION, my only problem with this extension is that I might be able to fake support for things like semaphores in OpenGL, im not 100% sure yet<br />
+  - GN_EXT_COMPUTE, while compute pipelines might be a vulkan standard they are not an OpenGL standard so this does need to be an exension <br /><br />
+- I will add more exensions as Gryphn grows in complexity, my current biggest task is going to be moving synchronization primatives over into extension land and not a core part of the Gryphn standard.
+My biggest problem with exentensions is that I don't want them to be something like, this feature is only supported on Vulkan which I think removes part of the reason for my making this project.
-#### Other APIs
+#### Standardization
-- I still need to write backends for the Other APIs gryphn is going to support
+I currently don't write out a gryphn standard for myself but I am planning on creating that before I attempt to implement new features.
+This is something I should have done from the start.
 # Utils library
 Gryphn comes with its own utlity library, aptly named Gryphn Utils, its written in C with some helper code in C++ that can be enabled by defining GN_UTILS_CPP, more information can be found on the gryphn utils github page, gryphn make extensive use of features in the utils library like Array Lists and 2d/3d types.
 # Usage